Harvest Now, Decrypt Later

 In devotion, it may become intimate.

-This is exactly what decryption requires: not merely stored text, but the arrival of the right key.
+This is exactly what decryption requires: not merely stored data, but the arrival of the right key.

 And in spiritual life, that key is often not cleverness.